Else Repål

 Else Marie Myhren Repål (20 February 1930, in Ringsaker – 19 April 2015) was a Norwegian politician for the Labour Party.

 She was elected to the Norwegian Parliament from Hedmark in 1969, and was re-elected on two occasions.
 She served as a deputy representative during the term 1981–1985.
-She settled in Rena, Åmot and chaired the municipal party chapter from 1968 to 1969.
+She settled in Rena in Åmot Municipality and chaired the municipal party chapter from 1968 to 1969.